Steadsoft/Syscode/README.md

 - `dcl map descriptor unaligned` a variable `map` of `struct` type `descriptor` with all members unaligned for compactness

 ### Loops
 There are three kinds of loops, the `for` loop the `while` loop and the `until` loop.
-These loops types can be combined, examples (contained statements omitted for brevity)
+These loops types can be combined, parenteses around expressions are optional, examples (contained statements omitted for brevity)
 ```
 for (index = 1 to 100 by 2)
 end